ayton-ps/website/main/content/_index.md

       head teacher of Reston Primary School.

-      We currently have three classes: P1–4, P5–5, and P7.
+      We currently have three classes: P1–4, P5–6, and P7.
 See our [staff page](/staff) for more information.

       We are part of the Eyemouth Learning Community (“Eyemouth cluster”) – children from Ayton, Coldingham, Cockburnspath, Eyemouth and Reston primary schools move up to together Eyemouth High School.
   - type: blog
-    title: Digital Ninjas' blog 🥷💻
+    title: Digital Ninjas blog 🥷💻
   - type: text
     content: >-
-      ## Dates for your diary
+      ## Dates for your diary 🗓️

       * **Thursday 2nd March:** 📚 World Book Day